-In this part of article series, we will walk you through Site Recovery Manager inventory mappings.
+This part of the article series, will walk you through the steps to configure Site Recovery Manager inventory mappings.
 Inventory mappings involves in mapping the resources (clusters and resource pools), folders, and networks of the Protected Site to the Recovery Site.
-This step is required because we use 2 differenet vCenter servers installed that are not linked by common data source.
+This step is required because we use 2 different vCenter servers installed that are not linked by common data source.

 When your Recovery Plan is invoked for testing or for real DR, the SRM server at the Recovery Site needs to know your preferences for bringing your replicated VMs online.
 Although the recovery location has the virtual machine files by virtue of third-party replication software, the metadata that comprises the vCenter inventory is not replicated.
 It is up to the SRM administrator to decide how this “soft” vCenter data is handled.
 The SRM administrator needs to be able to indicate what resource pools, networks, and folders the replicated VMs will use.

 This means that when VMs are recovered they are brought online in the correct location and function correctly.
 Specifically, the important issue is network mappings.
 If you don’t get this right, the VMs that are powered on at the Recovery Site might not be accessible across the network. out of that we will going to discuss about SRM resource mapping in this particular post.